Naninovel/naninovel.github.io/docs/api/index.md

 ; Starts playing a music track with the name `Sanctuary` in a loop.
 @bgm Sanctuary

-; Same as above, but fades-in the volume over 10 seconds and plays only once.
+; Same as above, but fades-in the volume over 10 seconds and plays once.
 @bgm Sanctuary fade:10 loop:false

 ; Changes volume of all the played music tracks to 50% over 2.5 seconds ; and makes them play in a loop.
 @bgm volume:0.5 loop:true time:2.5

-; Plays `BattleThemeIntro` once and then immediately `BattleThemeMain` in a loop.
+; Plays `BattleThemeIntro` once, then loops `BattleThemeMain`.
 @bgm BattleThemeMain intro:BattleThemeIntro
 ```